 From 1920’s German expressionist movies to contemporary Hollywood thrillers, from fantasy to horror films and historical dramas, it’s safe to say that, despite the relatively low number of foreign movies shot in Slovakia, their diversity is a testament to the wide array of cinematic experiences the country can offer.
 Here’s our top 10!

 Rumour has it Liam Neeson was originally cast in the lead role, but the studio thought he wasn’t credible enough to play an action hero.
 Oh, the error…

 Directed by F.W.
 Murnau and written by Henrik Galeen, Nosferatu is a cult horror vampire movie and one of German expressionism’s most accomplished masterpieces.
 An unauthorized adaptation of British writer Bram Stoker’s classic Dracula (1897), it was sued by the author’s heirs when it was released and was banned in several countries, including Sweden, due to excessive horror.

-Set in Transylvania and partly filmed in Germany, shooting locations in Slovakia include the Orava castle (Count Orlok’s residence), the Vrátna Valley, the Váh River, Starhrad and landscapes from the High Tatras mountains.
+Set in Transylvania and partly filmed in Germany, shooting locations in Slovakia include the Orava castle (Count Orlok’s residence), the Vrátna Valley, the Váh River, Starhrad and landscapes from the High Tatras.

-An absolute classic silent movie any cinema buff should see.
+An absolute classic silent movie any cinema buff should watch.

 The Peacemaker (1997)

-Shot in many different locations around the globe, including Macedonia and the U.S., several scenes were shot in Bratislava (National Theatre, St. Martin’s Cathedral), which fills in for both Vienna and Manhattan, and in Čremošné (near Žilina).
+Shot in many different locations around the globe, including Macedonia and the U.S., several scenes were shot in Bratislava (National Theatre, St. Martin’s Cathedral), which fills in for both Vienna and Manhattan, as well as in Čremošné (near Žilina).

 Fun fact: The Peacemaker was the first film released by DreamWorks.

 Directed by Jon Avnet, this TV miniseries tells the story of the 1943 Warsaw ghetto uprising, when Jewish freedom fighters stood up to Nazi oppression.
 Starring primarily American actors in the main roles (Jon Voigt, Donald Sutherland, David Schwimmer, Hank Azaria, Leelee Sobieski), its score is the last credited project of French composer Maurice Jarre (Lawrence of Arabia, Doctor Zhivago).

 Despite being set in Warsaw, most of the scenes were shot in Bratislava and in Innsbruck, Austria.